-A stoma can occur if the abdominal muscles or the muscles surrounding the stoma become weak.
-Other reasons it may happen include:
+- A prolapse can occur if the abdominal muscles or the muscles surrounding the stoma become weak (poor abdominal muscle tone)

 - Weight gain/obesity